Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

 Step 2: Download Code

-  First click on this button at the top of the page, which should open a drop-down menu:
+  First click on this green "Code" button at the top of the page, which should open a drop-down menu:
   ![image](https://github.com/user-attachments/assets/3e9c9da6-0aba-4922-8d89-daccda208225)